swiftlang/swift-evolution/proposals/0393-parameter-packs.md

 func zip<each S: Sequence>(...)
 ```

-A parameter pack itself is not a first-class value or type, but the elements of a parameter pack can be used anywhere that naturally accepts a comma-separated list of values or types using _pack expansions_.
-A pack expansion unpacks the elements of a pack into a comma-separated list, and elements can be appended to either side of a pack expansion by writing more values in the comma-separated list.
+A parameter pack itself is not a first-class value or type, but the elements of a parameter pack can be used anywhere that naturally accepts a list of values or types using _pack expansions_, including top-level expressions.

 A pack expansion consists of the `repeat` keyword followed by a type or an expression.
 The type or expression that `repeat` is applied to is called the _repetition pattern_.
-The repetition pattern must contain pack references.
+The repetition pattern must contain at least one pack reference, spelled with the `each` keyword.
+At runtime, the pattern is repeated for each element in the substituted pack, and the resulting types or values are _expanded_ into the list provided by the surrounding context.

 Similarly, pack references can only appear inside repetition patterns and generic requirements:

 ```swift
 func zip<each S>(_ sequence: repeat each S) where each S: Sequence